-The elevated pH in the BSFAP water and the corresponding lower concentrations of minor ions in BSFAP also support the unlikely influence of the BSFAP on groundwater.
-Therefore, it is concluded that the elevated signatures of beryllium, cobalt, and lithium in MW-1603 are related to the dissolution of naturally-occurring coal-seam derived constituents within the shale layers of the Breathitt Group, as supported by the discussion of local and regional geology in Section 2.1 and EHS Support (2019).
+The elevated pH in the BSFAP water and the corresponding lower concentrations of minor ions in the BSFAP also support the unlikely influence of the BSFAP on groundwater.
+Therefore, it is concluded that the elevated signatures of beryllium, cobalt, lithium, and radium 226/228 in MW-1603 noted in the August 2019 groundwater monitoring data are related to the dissolution of naturally-occurring coal seam-derived constituents within the shale layers of the Breathitt Group, as supported by the discussion of local and regional geology in Section 2.1 and EHS Support (2019a).